UCB’s Code of Practice - Guidance for Students on Plagiarism

 (iii) reduce the final mark for the entire module involved to an appropriate level, including the award of 0;

 (iv) have the case referred, after scrutiny, to the Plagiarism Panel and the University Disciplinary Process.
-Depending upon the severity of the case and after hearing all the evidence, you may be required to withdraw from UCB.
+Depending upon the severity of the case and after hearing all the evidence, you may be suspended or required to withdraw from UCB.

 You should also consult the Code of Practice on Plagiarism and Academic Misconduct.
 This provides detailed and definitive information on how UCB will deal with plagiarism.